toddcf/code-snippets/javascript/functions/arguments-and-parameters.md

 NOTE: ES6 uses `spread` instead of arguments.
 (See separate documentation.)

 Parameters and arguments are very similar.
-You can remember "parameters" as "placeholders" that are passed into a function, like this:
+You can remember "parameters" as "placeholders" that are passed into a function when you *declare* it, like this:

 ```
 function example(parameter1, parameter2) {